hoangsonww/ToDo-App-NextJS-Fullstack/README.md

 ## 🚀 **Live Deployment**

 The application is deployed live on **Vercel**.
 You can access it at [https://todo-app-nextjs-stack.vercel.app/](https://todo-app-nextjs-stack.vercel.app/landing).

+The app features a landing page, authentication (login, register, and forgot password), a to-do list, and a Swagger API documentation page, as well as real-time to-do updates using WebSockets.

 ## 🖼️ **UI Preview**